-We have featured many indie artists/groups throughout our regular top 10 episodes in early to mid 2016 and we would like to continue with this trend.
+We have featured many indie artists/groups on our podcast and would love to continue doing so!

 So how do you submit your music to our show?
 It’s really simple.
-Email our music director Jordan at email@example.com with your expressed interest in having your music on our podcast.
+Email our music director Recca at firstname.lastname@example.org with your expressed interest in having your music on our podcast.
 Just make sure you attach the single in MP3 or M4A format, into the email (please don’t give us any external links to download the song), that you would like us to us to feature and give a general description of yourself or your group (including links to your social networking and/or official site).
 We’ll keep in touch after that!
 All we ask is for your group/band to give us a shout out on your social networking accounts and/or website when we feature your single on an episode!

 We do have a few guidelines that apply to our music submission policy:

 1. We DO NOT guarantee that all those who send in their music will have airplay on our podcast.
-Your music will be assessed by our music director Jordan to ensure it is suitable for our podcast.
-If we do not accept your music, Jordan will explain to you why your submission was rejected.
-Unfortunately, the decision made by Jordan will be final.
+Your music will be assessed by our music director Recca to ensure it is suitable for our podcast.
+If we do not accept your music, Recaa will explain to you why your submission was rejected.
+Unfortunately, the decision made by Recca will be final.
 We would like to thank everyone’s interest in sending their music for our podcast.

-2. In order for us to accept your music, it needs to have first elements of Japanese music.
+2. In order for us to accept your music, it is paramount that it has elements of Japanese music.
 If your music is in English (or another language) but you identify as a J-Pop/J-Rock singer or band, it would be our music director’s decision to see if this becomes honored.
 Please remember that we are a Japanese music podcast and most of the music we feature are in Japanese (though we do feature English lyrical songs in special circumstances).